 After a lengthy interrogation carried out by another humorless dude in a Homer Simpson t-shirt, and observed by his dour, fully-camouflaged compatriot, I was set free with the understanding that I was not to incite violence within the country nor stay longer than a period of one week.

-Free at last but horribly behind schedule, I pushed pedal to the cheap metal of my Chevy Aveo and hightailed it through the blood-red Namib toward Keetmanshoop.
+Free at last but horribly behind schedule, I pushed pedal to the plastic of my Chevy Aveo and hightailed it through the blood-red Namib toward Keetmanshoop.

 2011 - 2012

 After a year and change of attempting to teach young children the fundamentals of the English language while simultaneously doubling as a sort of sideshow clown attraction, I began to feel exhausted.
-I’m not a strict practitioner of traditional English by nature and I don't particularly care for school as an institution, and so teaching eventually became a chore.
+I’m not a strict practitioner of traditional English to begin with and I don't particularly care for school as an institution, and so teaching eventually became a chore.

 I resorted to trying to curry my pupils’ favor and hold their attention with an assortment of cheap tricks, “educational games” and bite-sized Snickers bars.
 When this didn’t work I would try the bad cop routine, often with mixed results.

-One hot summer afternoon I was sitting at my desk in the teacher’s office, pulling my hair out and trying to concoct fresh lesson plans, when I suddenly felt a tiny pair of hands grasp my taught shoulders.
-I turned around to find Victoria, my tiniest, quietest and most stone-faced student.
-Without a word or a hint of an expression, she turned me back around and began stoically administering a punishing massage.
+One hot summer afternoon I was sitting at my desk in the teacher’s office, pulling my hair out and laboriously trying to concoct fresh lesson plans.
+I suddenly felt a tiny pair of hands grasp my taught shoulders and turned around to find Victoria, my tiniest, quietest and most stone-faced student.
+Without a word, she beckoned I turn back around and then began stoically administering a punishing, deep tissue massage.

 Victoria continued showing up to my desk unannounced for the next few days between classes to diligently and silently work out the knots.
 I learned to check my embarrassment and enjoy the free massages.